Skip to content

 5. Hereditary kidney disease in cats

-Polycystic kidney disease in cats is a genetic disease that particularly affects Persian cats.
-This is where cysts form in the kidneys, displacing and destroying the surrounding kidney tissue.
-Once created, this process is irreversible.
+The polycystic kidney disease in cats is a genetic disease that affects Persian cats in particular.
+Here cysts form in the kidneys that displace and destroy the surrounding kidney tissue.
+Once created, this process is not reversible.

 6. Kidney stones